cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 # Creating an app

-Cloudcamp organizes your deployments into "apps" - lightweight infrastructure-as-code programs that live in your project alongside the rest of your application code.
+CloudCamp organizes your deployments into "apps" - lightweight infrastructure-as-code programs that live in your project alongside the rest of your application code.